 Community-based defence is key to IT security, says head of Microsoft's Security Response Center

-Warwick Ashford: After a week at Microsoft's Redmond Campus
+Warwick Ashford: After a week at Microsoft's Redmond Campus speaking to various

 members of its security teams, it is clear that an important part of